KTH/style/apps/style-web/src/pages/style/en/styles/colors.md

 Surface colors are used for large surfaces like a header or the whole page.
 They are:

-- `--color-background`.
+- `--color-background` and `--color-background-alt`.
 Color for the background of the surface
 - `--color-text`.
 Color for texts that are directly written on the surface

 Primary colors are used for UI components with a "primary" appearance: